Skip to main content

 flashbacks, and post-traumatic stress disorder (PTSD).

-If your injury and its long-term effects take away your ability to work, filing a catastrophic injury lawsuit may help you recover.
+If your injury and its long-term effects take away your ability to work, Woron and Dhillon, LLC can help you file a catastrophic injury lawsuit to recover.

 How Can Woron and Dhillon, LLC Help Me?